yangyanzhan/raku-riddle-contest/README.md

 ### 2. Select a riddle to solve.
 Let's say you want to solve the first riddle.

 ### 3. View the content of the first riddle.
-There are two files to look at for one riddle.
+There are two kinds of files to look at for one riddle.

-The file with desc.txt suffix shows the description for this riddle.
+The desc.txt file shows the description for this riddle.

-The file with riddle.txt suffix shows the test cases for this riddle.
-Each test case corresponds to one line in the riddle.txt file.
-Each test case can be split by blank space into two parts.
-The first part is the input of the test case.
-The second part is the desired output of the test case.
+The files under the case directory show the test cases for this riddle.
+Each test case corresponds to two files in the case directory.
+The input.txt is the input of the test case.
+The output.txt is the desired output of the test case.

 To view the content of the first riddle.
-You should look at ./riddles/1.desc.txt and ./riddles/1.riddle.txt.
+You should look at ./riddles/1/desc.txt and ./riddles/1/case.

 ### 4. Write a solution for the riddle.